lc-acm/graphics-book-like-material/README.md

 This guide is NOT a replacement for attending class, and will not provide solutions to labs.
 It will, hopefully, serve as a useful reference which students can consult for additional information.

+The first version of this document was prepared by Haley Rovner and Ben Glick in Spring of 2020.
+Feel free to add your name to this page if you've contributed.

 ## Table of Contents

 This "book" contains chapters on the following topics: